gportay/cqfd6/README.md

 ```

 To work around this limitation, cqfd will use `sudo(8)` when it is
-available in the container instead.
+available in the build container instead.
 The user is responsible for
 including it in the related Dockerfile.

 ## Remove images